In Short

 Retirement Income Strategies

 A licensed advisor can help you build a retirement income strategy that considers RRIF withdrawals, CPP/OAS timing, TFSA drawdowns, pension income splitting, and non-registered investments.
-The right sequence of withdrawals can significantly reduce your lifetime tax burden.
+The right sequence of withdrawals can meaningfully reduce your lifetime tax burden.